Pepper&Carrot: Funding

 Revoy suggests the business model allows the comic to stay independent and doesn't have to resort to advertising.
 On the webcomic's webpage he extensively explains his philosophy, the reasons for wanting to cut out intermediaries between artist and audience, and why he does not put any content behind a paywall.

 When the publisher Glénat reached out to Revoy about publishing Pepper&Carrot, he declined their offer of a traditional contract with royalty payments in favor of keeping the Creative Commons attribution license, something that caused confusion in the legal and financial departments of the publisher.
 Glénat then offered to be the top patron of the webcomic, and Revoy retained the copyright and creative control over it.
 He considers Glénat's published books as just one of many other derivative works of the webcomic.

 About working on the webcomic, Revoy said in 2015 that it was a dream come true and that "Every artist I know would love to make their own comics.
 Would love to get paid for making it, and to keep the control of it".

 Origin and production

-David Revoy explained the origin of Pepper&Carrot and the world of Hereva in 2014:

-He uses the iteration method to create new episodes:

 Revoy aims for each episode to contain a small story arc where a character evolves and learns.

 Reviews of the text in the speech balloons, and the translations, are performed in GitLab using Markdown.

 Translations

-As of March 2023, the webcomic is translated into the following 27 languages with a coverage of 90 percent or higher:
+As of the end of July 2023, the webcomic is translated into the following 27 languages with a coverage of 90 percent or higher: